College of Europe

-The College of Europe (Collège d'Europe; Europacollege; Kolegium Europy) is a post-graduate institute of European studies with three campuses in Bruges, Belgium; Warsaw, Poland; and Tirana, Albania.
+The College of Europe (Collège d'Europe; Europacollege; Kolegium Europy; Albanian: Kolegji i Evropës) is a post-graduate institute of European studies with three campuses in Bruges, Belgium; Warsaw, Poland; and Tirana, Albania.

 The College of Europe in Bruges was founded in 1949 as a result of the 1948 Congress of Europe in The Hague by leading historical European figures and founding fathers of the European Union, including Salvador de Madariaga, Winston Churchill, Paul-Henri Spaak and Alcide De Gasperi, to promote "a spirit of solidarity and mutual understanding between all the nations of Western Europe and to provide elite training to individuals who will uphold these values" and "to train an elite of young executives for Europe".
 After the fall of communism, the College opened an additional campus in Natolin, Poland, that was donated to the institution by the Polish government in 1992.
-A campus in Tirana opened in 2024.
+A campus in the Albanian capital Tirana opened in 2024.

 The College of Europe is historically linked to the establishment of the European Union and its predecessors, and to the creation of the European Movement International, of which the College is a supporting member.
-Federica Mogherini, former High Representative of the Union for Foreign Affairs and Security Policy, was appointed as the Rector to start in September 2020; former President of the European Council Herman, Count Van Rompuy is chairman of the board.
+João Gomes Cravinho, former Foreign Minister of Portugal, was appointed as the Rector in 2026; former President of the European Council, Herman Van Rompuy, is chair of the board.

-The College of Europe was the most represented alma mater (university attended) among senior EU civil servants, based on a sample compiled by Politico in 2021.
-The Financial Times writes that "the elite College of Europe in Bruges" is "an institution geared to producing crop after crop of graduates with a lifelong enthusiasm for EU integration". while the BBC called it "the EU's very own Oxbridge".
-Each academic year is named after a patron and referred to as a promotion.
-The academic year is opened by a leading European politician.
+The Financial Times writes that "the elite College of Europe in Bruges" is "an institution geared to producing crop after crop of graduates with a lifelong enthusiasm for EU integration", while the BBC called it "the EU's very own Oxbridge", and The New York Times described it as "school of the EU elite".
+Each academic year, referred to as promotion, is named after a patron, and opened by a leading European politician.

 It has the status of Institution of Public Interest, operating according to Belgian law.